 We can encourage safer alternatives, safer vehicles, and improved infrastructure.

 We can, and should, strive to make our roads much safer than they are today.

 As a personal injury lawyer who has handled hundreds of car crash cases, I know how profoundly people are impacted by a serious wreck.
 The physical, mental, and financial costs are significant, with long-term effects.
 This is true not only for my clients but also for many of the drivers who cause a collision.

 There is shame and guilt associated with causing another person to be injured or killed.
 There is further shame in being named in a lawsuit, which is an unfortunate necessity for too many car crash insurance claims.

-If you caused a serious or fatal car crash, there are a few things you can do that may help you.
+If you cause a serious or fatal car crash, there are a few things you can do that may help you.

 - You cannot undo what has happened: acknowledge your own culpability and seek professional support.
 There are doctors and therapists trained in overcoming the trauma of motor vehicle crashes.